ATUL-SHARMA1215/AI-IMAGE-CAPTIONING/README.md

 •Debugged tensor conversion and preprocessing issues •Validated caption generation on diverse real-world images •Separated inference logic from UI for easier debugging

+---
+---

+##Example
+Input: Image of a dog running in a field
+Output Caption: "A dog running through a grassy field."

+---
+---

+##Learning Outcomes
+•Working with vision-language transformer models •Handling image preprocessing for deep learning inference •Structuring Python code for modularity and testing •Building interactive ML applications with Streamlit •Debugging model inference and preprocessing logic